-The Facility Director stated any notifications of PREA allegations reported at the facility that occurred at another facility would be made immediately to the other facility for an investigation if an investigation was not completed prior.
+The Facility Director indicated that the notifications would be made immediately to the other facility and an investigation initiated which would be the same process as any reported allegation.
 The notification will be documented and forwarded to the agency's PREA Coordinator.
 The agency's Quality Assurance Director/Reentry Services PREA Divisional Coordinator stated, "Regardless of how one of our facilities receives a referred allegation that abuse occurred in one of our facilities, the allegation will be referred to designated investigators (internal or external) for investigation.
 Our PREA Coordinator is also informed of all allegations of this type via email.
 Facilities are required to enter these type allegations on their monthly report submissions to her and also into our PREA Database where they can be tracked.
-A memo from the Facility Director stated, "Parkview Center had no notifications, and no allegations, of abuse at another confinement facility."
+The Facility Director also indicated there were no instances this audit period, as noted on the PAQ also.
+The facility received no notifications of alleged abuse from another facility or received from another facility.
+This was documented by a memo to file from the Facility Director that stated, "Seaside Center had no notifications, and no allegations made or received by the facility during this review period."